id-tarzanych/countries/README.txt

-You can also select the CLDR Repository which contains less formal and (sometimes) less politically charged names, although this is a matter of perspecitive!
+You can also select the CLDR Repository which contains less formal and (sometimes) less politically charged names, although this is a matter of perspective!
 The CLDR Repository contains translations of most countries in most languages.

 2 - Change the continent list.